rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 Bear in mind this is not the only way to scale a live streaming application when using the previously mentioned protocols.

-**Take Away No.5:** Scaling ultra low latency live streaming applications is way more expensive than using HTTP-Based protocols.
+A key take away is knowing that scaling ultra low latency live streaming applications is way more expensive than using HTTP-Based protocols.

 ## Is that it?